FHS Student Wins National Merit Scholarship – The Franklin Reporter & Advocate

 Franklin High School student Hayagreev Shankar Karthik is one of more than 2,900 winners of National Merit Scholarships financed by U.S. colleges and universities, announced by the National Merit Scholarship Corporation.

-Karthik’s scholarship was financed by Rutgers University, where physics is the planned course of study.
+Shankar Karthik’s scholarship was financed by Rutgers University, where physics is the planned course of study.

 Officials of each sponsor college selected their scholarship winners from among the finalists